-Olive Garden Chicken Gnocchi Soup Recipe is one of my favorite soups!
-Olive Garden Gnocchi Soup is always a must-have when I visit and since they offer as many re-fills on your bowl as you want, I end up getting way too full!
-That’s when I decided to try making a copycat at home then I don’t need to stuff myself silly because there’s a whole pot!
-You’ll love it as much as we do!!
+Olive Garden Chicken Gnocchi Soup Recipe is one of my favorite soups and simple to make at home!
+Olive Garden Gnocchi Soup is always a must-have when I visit and since they offer as many re-fills on your bowl as you want–I end up getting way too full.
+That’s when I decided to try make an Olive Garden Gnocchi Soup copycat version at home.
+It tastes just the same and there’s a whole pot to enjoy!
+You’ll love our chicken gnocchi olive garden soup as much as we do!

 The main rule of thumb for healthy cooking is to avoid cooking methods that require excessive fat.
 Remember to eat a lot of fresh fruits, vegetables, and drink plenty of water too.
 I try to incorporate healthy cooking techniques and use healthy oils, in moderate amounts, in all of my cooking… I call it “health-i-fying” recipes!